Dealing with Procrastination

 Oftentimes, procrastination comes from a place of perfectionism.
 Fearing you cannot complete a task perfectly can lead to instead prioritising other less important tasks, and procrastinating on the one you need to complete.

-As many of us are having to work from home for the first time this year, procrastination is becoming a much bigger issue.
-Without a normal working environment it can be difficult to train your brain to concentrate at home where you are used to relaxing, not being productive.
+With more of us working from home, procrastination is becoming a much bigger issue.
+Without a normal working environment, it can be difficult to train your brain to concentrate.
+Because at home, you might be more used to relaxing, rather than being productive.

-Your brain relies on cues that signal it’s time for work, such as having a cup of coffee, driving to the office, and sitting at your desk.
-When those cues are taken away work is no longer a habit, and it requires a lot more effort to convince yourself it still needs doing.
+Your brain relies on cues that signal when it’s time for work.
+Things such as having a cup of coffee, driving to the office, and sitting at your desk.
+When those cues are taken away, work is no longer a habit.
+And then it requires a lot more effort to convince yourself the work still needs doing.

 If the task at hand incites boredom, stress, frustration, insecurity, or resentment, it is all the more difficult to make yourself do it; hence procrastination.
-Over time, chronic procrastination can lead to several long-term ill effects, such as anxiety, stress, depression, psychological distress, and low life satisfaction.
+Over time, chronic procrastination can lead to several long-term ill effects.
+These include anxiety, stress, depression, psychological distress, and low life satisfaction.

 One method for beating procrastination is to break tasks down into more manageable segments, rather than taking on a single, daunting task.
 Breaking tasks down into smaller milestones can make them seem much easier to achieve, and gives you a clear guideline mapping out how exactly to accomplish something.